andela-ian/bucket-list-api/README.md

 ```

 ###First Things, First
-You should do an install of all package requirements in python setup or go about creating a virtual environment.
+You should do an install of all package requirements in your python setup or go about creating a virtual environment.
 ```
 pip install -r requirements.txt
 ```